tschrock5252/chef/cookbooks/example_chef_website/README.md

 ## Installed Packages

-The following Packages will be installed when this cookbook runs:
+The following packages will be installed when this cookbook runs:
 * httpd
 * php
 * php-mysql